-The list of networks of options allows several authentications from the same IP address (see the option Multi-user objects).
-This allows, for example, accessing applications and data from a remote computer (TSE server) applying filtering by user.
+The networks of options allows several authentications from the same IP address (see the option Multi-user objects).
+For example, applications and data can be accessed from a remote computer (TSE server) by applying user-based filtering.
 This Multi-user application only applies to HTTP and HTTPS traffic.